nicholaswilde/recipes/docs/sides/buffalo-baked-baby-carrots.md

 ### Step 3

-In a separate bowl, place the breadcrumbs and nutritional yeast.
+In a separate bowl, place the [breadcrumbs][3] and nutritional yeast.
 Dip each carrot into the batter and then into the breadcrumbs.
 Place each coated carrot on a baking sheet and bake for 30 minutes.

 ### Step 4

-While the carrots are still warm, toss gently with the buffalo sauce.
+While the carrots are still warm, toss gently with the [buffalo sauce][2].
 Garnish with chopped parsley and serve with your dip of choice.

 ## :link: Source

 - Cal-Organic Farms

 [1]: <../assets/images/buffalo-baked-baby-carrots.jpg>
+[2]: <../sauces-and-dressings/buffalo-sauce.md>
+[3]: <../ingredients/breadcrumbs.md>